A Brief Sanskrit Glossary

 Chit: Consciousness (that is spirit or purusha); “to perceive, observe, think, be aware, know;” pure unitary Consciousness.
 The principle of universal intelligence or consciousness.

 Chitshakti: Power of consciousness or intelligence.

-Chitta: The subtle energy that is the substance of the mind, and therefore the mind itself; mind in all its aspects; field of the mind; field of consciousness; consciousness; mind-stuff.
+Chitta: The subtle energy that is the substance of the mind, and therefore the mind itself; mind in all its aspects; the field of the mind; the field of consciousness; consciousness itself; the subconscious mind.

 Chitta-vritti-nirodha: Cessation of the modifications of the mind; control of thoughts; Patanjali’s definition of Yoga.

 Dacoit: A violent thief who preys on travelers, sometimes killing them.

 Daityas: Demons who constantly war with the gods.
 Sometimes “races” or nationalities who acted contrary to dharma and fought against the “aryas” were also called demons (daityas or asuras); giant; titan..

 Daiva: God Who controls all beings and gives them what is their due; belonging to or coming from the gods/God; celestial; divine; fate; destiny; controlling power.

 Daivi: Same as Divya; divine.

 Daivim: The state of a deva or “shining one;” the quality of those positive souls who are progressing toward divinity.